Redact Text

 Is the redaction permanent?

-What is Secure Mode?
+What is Secure redaction?

-When should I use Secure Mode?
+When should I keep Secure redaction on?

 Is my file sent to a server?